bini25/https-gitlab.com-mitikubeniyam25-my-coding-challenge/Back-End_Software_Developer_Web_Developer Challenge README.md

         - Be written in any language.
 Showcase your best.
         - Be no more than 1,000 lines of code.

-**Prerequisites:**

-- You will need an account in your virtual cloud of choice.
-Create one if you don't own one already.
-You can use free-tier resources for this test!
-- Webserver has to be publicly accessible.
-- You webserver should serve up a /version.txt file, containing only static text representing the version number of your webserver build, for example: Server version: Apache/2.4.6 (CentOS).

 **Mandatory Work:**

 - Fork this repository
-- Provide instructions on how to create the server with your script
+- Provide instructions on how to execute your solutions
-- Provide the script that can be run periodically (and externally) to check if the server is up and serving the expected version number.
-Use your scripting language of choice.
+- Provide the code that solves your solutions.
+Use your language of choice.
 - Alter the README to contain the steps required to:

 ```
-    1. Create the server.
-    2. Run the checker script you created.
+    1. Run the code you created.
 ```

-- Provide us credentials to login to the virtual cloud account.
-If you have other resources in it make sure we can only access what is related to this test.
 - Give our account: theta_llc access to your fork, and send us an email when you’re done using the instructions above.
 Feel free to ask questions as needed!

 **Q:** What will you be grading me on?

-**A:** Scripting skills, ellegance, understanding of the technologies you use, security, documentation.
+**A:** Scripting/Coding skills, ellegance, understanding of the technologies you use, security, documentation.

 **Q:** Will I have a chance to explain my choices?